crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/network-security-testing/README.md

 ### Key takeaways

 * Tools used for network security testing can be loosely classified into two categories: network scanners and packet analyzers.
+* Network scanners actively probe the network to discover assets and vulnerabilities, and packet analyzers passively capture and inspect raw traffic.
 * Nmap and OpenVAS are two popular and complementary open source network scanners—Nmap identifies live hosts, open ports, and what services are running and OpenVAS automatically scans those hosts, ports, and services for known vulnerabilities.
 * tcpdump is a powerful command-line packet analyzer that captures and displays network traffic in real time, allowing deep inspection of packets for troubleshooting or security analysis.
+* Wireshark's graphical interface offers advanced protocol dissection and analysis for complex troubleshooting and forensic investigations.
 * While Nmap discovers hosts and services and OpenVAS scans for vulnerabilities, tcpdump provides visibility into the raw network traffic between them.

 ### References